The 3-Day Emergency Kit Everyone Needs to Have Right Now

 Food

-Stock up on non-perishables—energy bars, canned stuff, freeze-dried meals that don’t need a kitchen marathon to cook.
+Stock up on non-perishables like energy bars, canned stuff, freeze-dried meals that don’t need a kitchen marathon to cook.
 And if you’re picky (like me) or have allergies, customize that stash.
-No one wants to stare down an emergency ration that tastes like cardboard.
+You’ll need at least 9 meals per person (3/day x 3 days) or equivalent in calorie-dense bars.

 First Aid Kit

-Having a well-equipped first aid kit is absolutely essential.
-We need to include basic supplies like bandages, antiseptic wipes, gauze, adhesive tape, and over-the-counter medications like pain relievers.
-Also, remember to include a few days' supply of prescription medications.
+Include a full kit of basic supplies like bandages, antiseptic wipes, gauze, adhesive tape, and over-the-counter medications like pain relievers.
+Also, remember to include a few days' supply of prescription medications if you can, and check the expiration dates regularly.

 Tools & Supplies

 Flashlights?
 Check.
 Extra batteries?
 Double check.
 A multi-tool that can basically do everything except make you coffee (but if it did, I’d be obsessed).
-Don’t forget a manual can opener — because the apocalypse doesn’t care about electric gadgets.
-Oh, and a whistle to signal for help, because sometimes yelling just isn’t enough.
+Don’t forget a manual can opener, because the apocalypse doesn’t care about electric gadgets.
+Oh, and a whistle per person to signal for help, because sometimes yelling just isn’t enough.
+You’ll also need Duct tape, 2 sets of waterproof matches or lighters, and 5-10 heavy-duty garbage bags.

 Clothing and Personal Items

-We need to pack an extra set of clothes, including sturdy shoes, a rain poncho, and a hat.
-Personal hygiene items like a toothbrush, toothpaste, sanitary supplies, and biodegradable soap are also crucial to maintain hygiene during emergencies.
+Personal hygiene items like a toothbrush, toothpaste, sanitary supplies, and biodegradable soap are also crucial during emergencies.

 Communication Devices

 A battery-powered or hand-crank radio is crucial for staying updated on emergency information, especially if the power goes out.
 It's also a good idea to consider including a mobile charger.
-And if we live in an area prone to prolonged outages, we should think about a solar-powered charger.
+And if you live in an area prone to prolonged outages, you should think about a solar-powered charger or portable power bank, 10,000+ mAh recommended.

 Important Documents & Cash

-Digital copies are cute, but paper copies of your ID, insurance info, and medical records are essential.
-Oh, and stash some cash.
+Digital copies are cute, but paper copies of your ID, insurance info, deed/lease, car title, and medical records are essential.
+Oh, and stash some cash, $100–$200 in small bills, minimum, in a waterproof bag.
 ATMs and cards can go down faster than your patience during a storm.

 Comfort Items + Bedding

-Let's not forget comfort items like blankets or sleeping bags to keep warm and comfortable, especially if we're displaced.
-If you have children, including some toys or games in our kit can help keep their spirits up during a stressful time.
+Let's not forget comfort items like mylar blankets or sleeping bags to keep warm and comfortable, especially if we're displaced.
+If you have children, including some toys or games in your kit can help keep their spirits up during a stressful time.

 Emergency Mirror